TomerFi/home_assistant_custom_ac_alexa_smarthome_skill/README.md

 ## Background
 So...
 I have a couple of IR controlled air-conditioner units that I wanted to make smarter. </br>
 The first part was easy, I purchased a [*Broadlink RM Pro*](https://www.aliexpress.com/item/Broadlink-RM2-RM-Pro-Smart-home-Automation-Universal-Intelligent-wireless-remote-control-WIFI-IR-RF-switch/32738344424.html?spm=a2g0s.9042311.0.0.svn7ka) for my living room's ac unit, and a [*Broadlink RM Mini*](https://www.aliexpress.com/item/Broadlink-RM2-RM-PRO-Smart-Home-Automation-WiFi-IR-RF-Universal-Intelligent-Wireless-remote-Controller-for/32729931353.html?spm=a2g0s.9042311.0.0.svn7ka) for my bedroom's ac unit.</br>
-These devices are actually a smarter universal remote that you can access remotely a create different scenarios for using your various ir/rf devices (only the pro version supports rf), I've been using them for more than a year now and they work great!</br>
+These devices are actually a smarter universal remote that you can access remotely a create different scenarios for using your various ir/rf devices (only the pro version supports rf), I've been using them for more than a year now and they work great! </br>
 For this project I've used my broadlink devices as IR Transmitters.
 The ir codes management is handled by home assistant and activated with [Amazons' Alexa](https://www.amazon.com/Amazon-Echo-And-Alexa-Devices/b?ie=UTF8&node=9818047011).

 ## Obtain the IR packets
-The first thing you need to do is obtain the ir packets for you ac unit, it's important to remember in regards to the basic ac unites that has a remote with a screen showing all the ac data, the ir packets that will be sent to the unit will contain all the needed information in one packet. </br>
+The first thing you need to do is obtain the ir packets for your ac unit, it's important to remember in regards to the basic ac unites that has a remote with a screen showing all the ac data, the ir packets that will be sent to the unit will contain all the needed information in one packet. </br>
-For example, let's say that my remote displays mode:HEAT, fan:LOW low and Temperature:26C, when I'll press the ON button, the remote will send a packet constructed from "HEAT+LOW+26".</br>
+For example, let's say that my remote displays mode:HEAT, fan:LOW and Temperature:26C, when I'll press the ON button, the remote will send a packet constructed from "HEAT+LOW+26".</br>
 Now, if I press the + button to increase the temperature after I've turned on the unit, the remote will send a packet constructed from "HEAT+LOW+27". </br>
 If I then change the mode to COOL, assuming my remote remembers my unit is on, it will send a packet constructed from "COOL+LOW+27". </br>
 If I press the OFF button on my remote, it will just send "OFF" to the unit, and if my remote remembers that the unit if off, any change I'll make to the temperature, mode, fan or any other setting, will not be sent to the unit, it will only be displayed and saved in the remote waiting for when I'll press the ON button. </br>